CAVEconnectome/terraform-google-cave/README.md

 For each environment/cluster, there are two kinds of Terraform modules, which we recommend coordinating with Terragrunt to share inputs and apply in order:

-1) "infrastructure" – resources that should persist across Kubernetes clusters (e.g., databases, Redis, networks, buckets).
+1) "static" – resources that should persist across Kubernetes clusters (e.g., databases, Redis, networks, buckets).
 This lets you spin up a new cluster version while reusing the same backend services.
 2) "cluster" – the Kubernetes cluster and in-cluster prerequisites (e.g., GKE cluster, node pools, base addons) plus templating of app configuration values produced from infrastructure outputs.

 Because CAVE has both global and local clusters, there will eventually be four modules: